jankampherbeek/EnigmaSuite/MyDocu/Dev manual/Developers documentation Enigma Research - kopie.md

 Enigma is Open Source.
 You can use it following the terms of the GNU General Public License (GPL).

 The GPL allows you to use, change and redistribute this software only if your own software is open source.
-It does not have to be free, but the full source code should be available.
+It does not have to be free, but the full source code should be publicly available.

 For more information, see the file *gpl-3.0.txt* in the source's root.

 Enigma uses libraries from the Swiss Ephemeris (SE).
-For the SE additional conditions are in place.
+For the SE, additional conditions are in place.
 These conditions prohibit the use of the software unless it is open source and also free.
 If you want to charge money for a program using software from the SE, you need to buy a professional license from the SE.
-But doing so does not release from the conditions as set forth by the GPL: the code must be open source.

 For more information, see the file *se_license.htm* in the source's root.